Complete reducibility and subgroups of exceptional algebraic groups: G -complete reducibility

 \subsection{Separability, reductive pairs}

-The property of subgroups being `separable' often interacts with statements about $G$-complete reducibility.
-A subgroup (scheme) $H$ of $G$ is said to be \emph{separable} if the scheme-theoretic centraliser $C_G(H)$ is smooth.
-Avoiding schemes, the statement that $H$ is separable is equivalent to saying the Lie algebra $\Lie(C_{G}(H))$ of the group variety $C_G(H)$ is equal to the fixed-point space $C_{\Lie(G)}(H)$; the latter always contains the former but can be larger in general.
-If $\mathbf{h} \in G^n$ is a topological generating tuple (or generic tuple) for $H$, and $G$ acts on $G^n$ by simultaneous conjugation, the statement is also equivalent to saying the orbit map $G \to G \cdot \mathbf{h}$ is a separable morphism \cite[Prop.~6.7]{MR1102012}, whence the terminology.
-In $\GL(V)$, all subgroup (schemes) are separable, cf.\ \cite[Lemma 3.5]{MR3042602}, and non-separable subgroups are always a low-characteristic phenomenon.
-Indeed, the main result of \cite{MR3042602} states that all (closed) subgroup schemes are separable if and only if the characteristic is $0$ or \emph{pretty good} for $G$.
-The latter is a very mild condition, for instance if $G$ is simple of exceptional type then a prime $p$ is pretty good for $G$ unless $p = 2$ or $3$, or $G = E_8$ and $p = 5$.
+A subgroup $H$ of $G$ is called \emph{separable} if the Lie algebra $\Lie(C_{G}(H))$ coincides with the fixed-point space $C_{\Lie(G)}(H)$; the latter always contains the former but can in general be larger.\footnote{In scheme-theoretic language, this is equivalent to the centraliser $C_G(H)$ being a smooth subgroup scheme of $G$.} If $\mathbf{h} \in G^n$ is a topological generating tuple (or generic tuple) for $H$, and $G$ acts on $G^n$ by simultaneous conjugation, the statement is also equivalent to saying the orbit map $G \to G \cdot \mathbf{h}$ is a separable morphism \cite[Proposition~6.7]{MR1102012}, whence the terminology.
+In $\GL(V)$, all closed subgroups are separable, cf.\ \cite[Lemma 3.5]{MR3042602}.
+For a general reductive group $G$, non-separable subgroups are always a low-characteristic phenomenon.
+Indeed, the main result of \cite{MR3042602} shows that the statement ``all closed subgroups are separable'' holds if and only if the characteristic is $0$ or \emph{pretty good} for $G$.
+The latter is a very mild condition - see \cite[Definition~2.11]{MR3042602} for the precise definition.
+For instance if $G$ is simple of exceptional type then a prime $p$ is pretty good for $G$ unless $p = 2$ or $3$, or $G = E_8$ and $p = 5$.

-Next, a pair $(G,H)$ of reductive groups is called a \emph{reductive pair} \cite{MR217079} if $\Lie(H)$ is an $H$-module direct summand of $\Lie(G)$.
-Again, $(G,H)$ is always a reductive pair if the underlying characteristic is large relative to $G$ (since, for instance, $\Lie(G)$ is a completely reducible module for all reductive subgroups in sufficiently large characteristic).
+Next, a pair $(G,H)$ of reductive groups with $H \subseteq G$ is called a \emph{reductive pair} \cite{MR217079} if $\Lie(H)$ is an $H$-module direct summand of $\Lie(G)$.\footnote{While \cite{MR217079} introduces this only for connected groups, the concept and results apply equally well for disconnected subgroups.} Again, $(G,H)$ is always a reductive pair if the underlying characteristic is large relative to $G$ (for instance $\Lie(G)$ is a completely reducible module for all reductive subgroups in sufficiently large characteristic).

-The particular application to complete reducibility is as follows. \begin{theorem}[{\cite[Thm.~3.35, Cor.~3.36]{MR2178661}}] Suppose that $(G, M)$ is a reductive pair, and let $H \subseteq M$ be a separable subgroup of $G$.
-If $H$ is $G$-cr, it is also $M$-cr.
+The application of these two concepts to complete reducibility is now as follows. \begin{theorem}[{\cite[Theorem~3.35, Corollary~3.36]{MR2178661}}] Let $(G, M)$ be a reductive pair and let $H$ be a separable subgroup of $G$ which is contained in $M$.
+If $H$ is $G$-cr then $H$ is $M$-cr.